astonone/2021-02-otus-spring-kulygin/ht07-spring-data/README.md

 #ht07-spring-data
-Домашнее задание
+Homework

->Цель: максимально просто писать слой репозиториев с применением современных подходов<br>
+>Purpose: make it as easy as possible to write a repository layer using modern approaches<br>
-Результат: приложение со слоем репозиториев на Spring Data JPA
+Result: an application with a repository layer in Spring Data JPA

-Домашнее задание выполняется переписыванием предыдущего на JPA.
+Homework is done by rewriting the previous one in JPA.

-Требования:
+Requirements:

-1. Переписать все репозитории по работе с книгами на Spring Data JPA репозитории.
+1. Rewrite all the book repositories to Spring Data JPA repositories.
-2. Используйте spring-boot-starter-data-jpa.
+2. Use spring-boot-starter-data-jpa.
-3. Кастомные методы репозиториев (или с хитрым @Query) покрыть тестами, используя H2.
+3. Custom repository methods (or with tricky @Query) cover tests using H2.
-4. @Transactional рекомендуется ставить на методы сервисов, а не репозиториев.
+4. It is recommended to put @Transactional on service methods, not repository methods.

-Это домашнее задание будет использоваться в качестве основы для других ДЗ Данная работа не засчитывает предыдущую!
+This homework will be used as a basis for other homework.
+This work does not pass the previous one!